micmejia/bible-dump/NKJV/Genesis/Gen 9.md

 Then God spoke to Noah and to his sons with him, saying:

 ###### 9
-"And as for Me, behold, I establish My covenant with you and with your [^a]descendants after you,
+"And as for Me, behold, I establish My covenant with you and with your descendants after you,

 ###### 10
 and with every living creature that _is_ with you: the birds, the cattle, and every beast of the earth with you, of all that go out of the ark, every beast of the earth.